maitag/peote-net/README.md

 [peote-socket](https://github.com/maitag/peote-socket)  haxe library

-####Proxy Servers
+####Peote Server
-For testing you need to run a Perl TCP Server that supports joint-protocol:
+For testing you need to run a Perl TCP Server that supports the "joint"-protocol:
 [peote-server](https://github.com/maitag/peote-server)

-To wrap around Websockets here is little proxy: [peote-proxy](https://github.com/maitag/peote-proxy)

 use with care ;)=